 I recently watched a very interesting documentary on Netflix entitled The Culture High.
-While it seemed to center on the issue of marijuana legalization, it wasn’t your average documentary.
+While it seems to center on the issue of marijuana legalization, it isn’t your average documentary.

-The film spent a significant percentage of its two interview-packed hours digging into the mechanism behind prohibition, including government lobbying, the pharmaceutical industry, and influence peddling.
+The film spends a significant percentage of its two interview-packed hours digging into the mechanism behind prohibition, including government lobbying, the pharmaceutical industry, and influence peddling.

 This innovative documentary also carefully examines how the media deals with all of this, intelligently pointing out that big media is like big oil: In most respects, it’s just another corporation.
-As such, the media primarily serves its shareholders and stakeholders—not its consumers (its customers, after all, are advertisers; confuse the two at your own peril).
+As such, the media primarily serves its shareholders and stakeholders—not its consumers (its customers, after all, are advertisers).

-If you decide to give two hours of your life to this innovative and thought-provoking documentary directed by Brett Harvey—which features exclusive interviews with everyone from Sir Richard Branson to rap artist Snoop Dogg to Harvard psychiatrist Dr. Lester Grinspoon—there’s one inevitable takeaway: We are a dualistic society with false perceptions.
+If you decide to indulge in this innovative and thought-provoking documentary directed by Brett Harvey—which features exclusive interviews with everyone from Sir Richard Branson to rap artist Snoop Dogg to Harvard psychiatrist Dr. Lester Grinspoon—there’s one inevitable takeaway: We are a dualistic society with false perceptions.
 White hats versus black hats.
 The good guys versus the bad.
 Republicans against Democrats.
 Liberals pitted against conservatives.
 Sounds a tad overly simplistic, doesn’t it?

-If you think so, you’re right.
 In fact, it’s so simplistic as to be false.
-Which means that many of your beliefs are based on bullshit.
+Which means that many of your beliefs are based on bullshit or, more academically, false pretenses.
 Sorry.
-I wasn’t trying to piss in your Cheerios today.
-Just thought you might want a reality-based discontent instead of a fallacious satisfaction.
+I wasn’t trying to pee in your Cheerios today.
+Just thought you might want a life filled with reality-based discontent instead of a fallacious satisfaction.
 If not, my bad.

 Screw the Facts

-The Culture High drove home the point that we live in a culture of misinformation, disinformation, and intimidation.
+The Culture High drives home the point that we live in a culture of misinformation, disinformation, and intimidation.
 And who loses in this scenario?
 Typically, the facts.
-This was epitomized by The Culture High‘s coverage of how Professor David Nutt, a psychiatrist and neuropsychopharmacologist in the United Kingdom, was fired for being good at his job.
+This is epitomized by The Culture High‘s coverage of how Professor David Nutt, a psychiatrist and neuropsychopharmacologist in the United Kingdom, was fired for being good at his job.

 Corporations and government often purposefully boil down issues to their base elements—typically losing accuracy, context, and intelligence—and then present an overly simplified version of issues to the media and, thus, the masses.
 I often tell my teenage children that there’s rarely any black or white, but a thousand shades of grey.
 Think about that.